Chinese customs officers seize 120,000 fake face masks - media

 The seizure of the fake masks has increased Shanghai's tally of counterfeit cases to 30 this year, which involve more than 700,000 products, the news agency cited the Shanghai customs bureau as saying.
 It declined to comment to Reuters.

-Beijing and four other cities in northern China have issued pollution red alerts, which are triggered when the government believes air quality will surpass a level of 200 on an air quality index that measures various pollutants.
+Beijing and four other cities in northern China have issued pollution red alerts.
+Beijing's red alert is triggered when the government believes air quality will surpass a level of 200 on an air quality index that measures various pollutants for at least three days.

 The U.S. government deems a level of more than 200 "very unhealthy".